 “Tell me my fortune.”
 I had said to a friend the night before, laying out my palm.

-My typically silly and salty friend ran his finger along one of the creases.
-Most of the impromptu palm reading was in jest, meant to entertain and tease.
+My typically salty friend ran his finger on my palm.
+Most of the impromptu reading was in jest.

 “And yes,” he said playfully.
 “The longest line represents your cynicism.
 And it runs all the way up to….”